StevenBrons/eternity/formats.md

 	-  The **M** symbol indicate the mandatory piece
 	-  The **!** symbol indicate a clue piece

-Coordinates should always be writen in the xy format like: `A1, K2, B10`.
+Coordinates should always be writen in the xy format in hexidecimal like: `A1, K2, BA`.
 Some important coordinates are:
-The mandatory piece: `I9`
+The mandatory piece: `88`
-The clue pieces: `C3, N3, C14, N14`
+The clue pieces: `22, D2, 2D, DD`

 # Edges
 In total there are 24 distinct edges.
 They are listed below together with a unique name.